 Specification of Admitted and Activated QoS parameter sets by the MTA is via the MAC_CREATE_SERVICE_FLOW.request and MAC_CHANGE_SERVICE_FLOW.request.
 By the time a Service Flow is admitted, it typically has associated classifier(s).
-See Appendix G for further examples.

 4.2.2 Reservation with Multiple Service Flow Specifications